Doug Williams (quarterback): Coaching and executive career

 Following his departure from the NFL, Williams worked on television in 1990 as a college football analyst for Black Entertainment Television (BET).
 Despite enjoying the change of pace, Williams longed to return to football and when a high school head coaching position opened up in 1991 at the new Pointe Coupee Central High School in the unincorporated Labarre area of Pointe Coupee Parish, Louisiana, Williams applied for the job and was hired for the position.
 Williams led the 35-player team to a 5–5 record in the season, including an upset of the second-ranked school in the state.

-In 1992, Williams was able to move on to coach to his former high school in Zachary, now renamed Northeast High.
+In 1992, Williams was able to move on to coach at his former high school in Zachary, now renamed Northeast High.
 Playing its home games on a field bearing his name, Williams was able to lead the team to an undefeated regular season, finally falling in the state semi-finals.
 During the 1993 Louisiana HS playoffs, his team notably knocked out Isidore Newman High School, then led by senior quarterback Peyton Manning.

 Williams moved to the collegiate coaching ranks in 1994, when he was hired as the running backs coach for the football team of the United States Naval Academy in Annapolis, Maryland.
 He worked as offensive coordinator for the Scottish Claymores of the World League of American Football early in 1995 and as a scout for the NFL's Jacksonville Jaguars during the 1995 NFL season.

 Williams began his collegiate head coaching career at Morehouse College in 1997.
 He was named the head football coach at Grambling State University in 1998, succeeding the legendary Eddie Robinson.
-He led the Tigers to three consecutive Southwestern Athletic Conference titles from 2000–2002, before leaving to rejoin the Tampa Bay Buccaneers as a personnel executive.
+He led the Tigers to three consecutive Southwestern Athletic Conference titles from 2000 to 2002, before leaving to rejoin the Tampa Bay Buccaneers as a personnel executive.

 At the conclusion of Super Bowl XLII, on the 20th anniversary of being named Super Bowl XXII MVP, Williams carried the Vince Lombardi trophy on to the field for presentation to the winning New York Giants.
 Williams was named the director of professional scouting for the Tampa Bay Buccaneers in February 2009.
 He was relieved of this position on May 11, 2010.

 Williams was subsequently hired as general manager of the Norfolk expansion franchise in the United Football League, now known as the Virginia Destroyers.
 On February 21, 2011, Williams resigned from the Destroyers to begin his second stint as the head football coach at Grambling State University.
 He was fired from this position on September 11, 2013.

 In February 2014, Williams rejoined the Redskins as a personnel executive.
-The hiring marked Williams’ return to the Redskins.
+The hiring marked Williams' return to the Redskins.
 Williams was promoted to the position of Senior Vice President of Player Personnel in June 2017.
 In 2020, following a front office restructure after the hiring of Ron Rivera as head coach, Williams was named the team's senior vice president of player development.
 The following year he became a senior advisor to team president Jason Wright.